 Effectively, this benefit is only partly simulated using the information about actual receipt.
 But rather than simply using the observed receipt as part of the eligibility criteria, all eligibility rules in full detail are covered.
-However, as not all required information (e.g. work history) is available several assumptions are made and some rules are considered automatically fulfilled for those in receipt.
-This approach is chosen so that the benefit can be also modelled for those currently employed if needed (e.g. to simulate their entitlement if they become unemployed, e.g for replacement rates calculations).
+However, as not all required information (e.g., work history) is available several assumptions are made and some rules are considered automatically fulfilled for those in receipt.
+This approach is chosen so that the benefit can be also modelled for those currently employed if needed (e.g., to simulate their entitlement if they become unemployed, e.g for replacement rates calculations).5 The continuation of the duration of UI benefit in case of high unemployment rate was not simulated, since the conditions needed did not materialize.

-Simulated unemployment duration (lunmy\s) is set equal to the maximum of observed unemployment duration (lunmy) and observed benefit receipt (bunctmy).
+Simulated unemployment duration (lunmy_s) is set equal to the maximum of observed unemployment duration (lunmy) and observed benefit receipt (bunctmy).
 It is effectively assumed that unemployment spells start in the reference year.
 Simulated unemployment duration is also used for unemployment allowance calculations.
 With regards to the minimum qualifying contribution period, those currently unemployed and in receipt are assumed to satisfy it, while those currently unemployed and not in receipt are assumed to have not passed it.